Reconciling cosmic-ray transport theory with phenomenological models motivated by Milky-Way data: Self-excited Waves + Fast-Mode Turbulence and Multi-phase Models of CR Transport

+CRs are also subject to ionisation losses in the dense disk in which boron is produced (here we assume that the disk is mostly neutral, so that ionisation losses dominate over Coulomb losses).
+The effect of ionisation losses on the CR proton spectrum can be included analogously to equations \ref{eq:steady_lin_sol_loss} and \ref{eq:steady_nlld_sol_haloC_loss} by transforming the solution in \eqref{eq:sol_wism},

-\section{Two-phase model versus observations}
+\subsection{Two-phase model versus observations}

 We now compare our multi-phase model to local CR measurements.
 Finding a ``best-fit" set of parameters would be overkill given the simplicity of our model and the theoretical uncertainties.
 Instead, we show that there exists a plausible set of physical parameters for which we can recover the normalisation and essential trends of the proton and B/C spectra.
+However, our results also show that the spectra calculated using a combination of self-excited Alfv\'en waves and fast-mode turbulence are extremely sensitive to local plasma conditions.
+As a result, generating CR spectra with approximately constant power-law slope using a combination of self-excited waves and fast-mode turbulence requires significant fine-tuning, unlike phenomenological models of CR transport based on self-generated waves and undamped isotropic (typically Kolmogorov) turbulence.

 We use the following fiducial parameters: a supernova rate of 1 per century, injecting $10^{50} \ {\rm ergs}$ of CRs per supernova with a spectrum $Q \propto p^{-4.3}$.
 In the hot ISM we use $n_{\rm th} = 0.003 \ {\rm cm^{-3}}$, $T = 3 \times 10^{6} \ {\rm K}$ and $B=1 \mu$G. For the warm ISM, we use a density $n_{\rm th} = 0.2 \ {\rm cm^{-3}}$, temperature $T = 10^{4} \ {\rm K}$ and magnetic field $B=6 \ \mu$G. This corresponds to $\beta \approx 0.2 $ in the warm ISM and $\beta \approx 30$ in the hot ISM.
 We assume that the transition between the warm ISM and the coronal regions occurs at $z_W = 500$ pc above the disk and we use $r=10$ kpc as the characteristic CR injection length scale in the disk.
 We assume that fast-mode turbulence in the warm ISM is injected with ${\rm Ma } =0.6$ on scales of order $L=50$ pc.
-For the boron source term, we assume that boron is produced in a thin disk of half-thickness $200$pc in dense gas $\approx 1.25 \ {\rm cm^{-3}}$.
+For the boron source term and ionisation loss term, we assume a thin disk of half-thickness $200$ pc and density $\approx 1.25 \ {\rm cm^{-3}}$.
 We stress that this is not a constrained, unique set of parameters.
 It is merely a set of physical parameters that matches the normalisation and main spectral trends in the observed data.
 We show some variation about these parameters in Figure \ref{fig:vars} discussed below.